Attacler/microsoft-gaph-login-example/README.md

  2. open localhost:3000 in your browser
  3. click on 'Click here to login' and login with a outlook/office account
  4. see what happends!

+# Note

+You can find the GET/POST urls from: https://developer.microsoft.com/en-us/graph/graph-explorer